Disquiet

 This was most recently updated on 2017.01.04.
-New and edited information is marked with a delta symbol (Δ).
+New and edited information is marked with a delta symbol (Î”).

 Q: What is the Disquiet Junto?

-Δ A: The Disquiet Junto is a group in which musicians respond to weekly, fast-turnaround assignments to compose, record, and share new music.
+Î” A: The Disquiet Junto is a group in which musicians respond to weekly, fast-turnaround assignments to compose, record, and share new music.
 The idea is to use constraints as a springboard for creativity.

 Q: How long has the group been around?